kaboc/dart_text_parser/README.md

 ### Using a custom matcher

-You can create a custom matcher easily by extending `TextMatcher`.
+You can create a custom matcher easily by extending [TextMatcher][TextMatcher].
 The following is a matcher for links of the Markdown format like `[text](link_such_as_url_or_path)`.

 ```dart